"Free" Trading Isn't Free. Here's What You're Actually Paying.

 Layer 4: The Behavioral Tax (The Most Expensive Fee of All)

 Every layer of the financial system is designed to encourage activity.
 More trades, more fund switches, more reactions to market news, more “engagement” with your portfolio.
+The push notifications.
+The breaking news alerts.
+The “your stock is moving” updates.
+All of it is engineered to make you feel like you should be doing something.

-The gap between “fund returns” and “investor returns” is often called the behavior gap, and it typically costs investors 1–2% per year in lost returns.
+The gap between “fund returns” and “investor returns” is called the behavior gap, and it typically costs investors 1 to 2% per year in lost returns.
+I want to make sure you feel how much that is.
 On a $500,000 portfolio over 30 years, a 1.5% annual behavior gap costs you roughly $600,000 in foregone wealth.
-That’s more than all the expense ratios, PFOF, and cash sweep fees combined.

 The Total Cost of Being a Retail Investor